scribeocr/scribeocr-docs/faq.md

 ## Loading Existing OCR Data

+### Can I visualize/edit the existing OCR data in a PDF file?
+No, this is currently not supported.
+Overlay text must be generated using the built-in OCR engine, or provided via separate Tesseract .hocr or Abbyy .xml files.

 ### Is character-level OCR data required?
 Why?
 For Tesseract .hocr, character-level data is highly recommended but not required.
 If no character-level data is found, words will still be overlayed, however font optimization will be disabled (as not enough information exists to create an optimized font).